MartinHinz/cv/cv_english.md

 ### activity in scientific associations
 Since 2020
-: - Founding member and Secretary of the 'CAA National Chapter Switzerland' ([https://caa-switzerland.ch](https://caa-switzerland.ch)) & Founding member and Convener of the 'CAA SIG Scientific Scripting Languages in Archaeology' ([https://sslarch.github.io](https://sslarch.github.io))
+: - Founding member and Secretary of the 'CAA National Chapter Switzerland' & Founding member and Convener of the 'CAA SIG Scientific Scripting Languages in Archaeology'

 Since 2019
-: - Founding member of the 'Swiss TAG' ([https://swisstag.hcommons.org/](https://swisstag.hcommons.org/))
+: - Founding member of the 'Swiss TAG'

 Since 2016
-: - Founding member of the 'Initiative for Statistical Analysis in Archaeology Kiel (ISAAK)' ([https://isaakiel.github.io/](https://isaakiel.github.io/))
+: - Founding member of the 'Initiative for Statistical Analysis in Archaeology Kiel (ISAAK)'

-Since 2007
-: - Member of the board of the 'Arbeitsgemeinschaft Theorien in der Archäologie e.V.
-(AG TidA)' (German TAG), ([http://www.agtida.de/](http://www.agtida.de/))

 ### conference organization
 1.-3.02.2023